Azure/azure-quickstart-templates/service-fabric-secure-cluster-5-node-1-nodetype-wad/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template allows you to deploy a secure 5 node, Single Node Type Service fabric Cluster running Windows server 2012 R2 Data center on Standard_A2 Size VMs with Windows Azure diagnostics turned on.
+This template assumes that you already have certificates uploaded to your keyvault, else I strongly suggest you follow one of the two links below.

 ## Creating a custom ARM template